nus-cs2103-AY2223S1/tp/docs/DeveloperGuide.md

 Step 1.
 The user launches the application.
 The `AddressBook` will be initialized with the initial address book state.

 Step 2.
-The user executes `filter m/CS2103T s/complete` command to filter the task list to show all CS2103T tasks that have been marked complete.
-The `filter` command calls `Model#UpdateFilteredTaskList`, causing the task list to be filtered with the given conditions for `moduleToCheck` and `statusToCheck`.
+The user executes `filter m/CS2103T c/y l/n` command to filter the task list to show all CS2103T tasks that have been marked complete and are not linked to any exam.
+The `filter` command calls `Model#UpdateFilteredTaskList`, causing the task list to be filtered with the given conditions for `module`, `isCompleted` and `isLinked`.

-<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `moduleToCheck` or `statusToCheck` input is invalid, there will be an error message shown and the address book will continue to show the current `taskFilteredList`.
+<div markdown="span" class="alert alert-info">:information_source: **Note:** If the `module`, `isCompleted` and `isLinked` input is invalid, there will be an error message shown and the address book will continue to show the current `taskFilteredList`.

 </div>

 Step 3.
-The user executes `filter m/CS2103T s/imcomplete` command to filter the task list to show all CS2103T tasks that have been marked incomplete.
+The user executes `filter m/CS2103T c/n` command to filter the task list to show all CS2103T tasks that have been marked incomplete.
 The updated `taskFilterdList` will be filtered based on all the tasks, not only the ones which have been filtered out in the previous filter command from step 2.

 Step 4.
 The user executes `mark 1`.
-The first task is no longer in `taskFilteredList` since its `statusToCheck` is now complete and no longer fulfils the conditions.
+The first task is no longer in `taskFilteredList` since its `isCompleted` is now false and no longer fulfils the conditions.

 The following sequence diagram shows how the filter operation works: